 Video Size for TikTok

 TikTok has taken the social media world by storm, especially among younger audiences.
-Meeting TikTok video requirements is essential for creating viral-worthy content.
+Meeting TikTok video requirements is necessary for creating viral-worthy content.

 TikTok is designed for vertical, full-screen videos.
 The platform’s focus on short-form content means that brevity and creativity are key to success.